It's possible to change some n8n defaults using environment variables.

 .n8n/custom of the user who started n8n.

-Additional folders can be defined with an environment variable.
+You can define additional folders with an environment variable.

-For security reasons, importing modules is restricted by default in the Function-Nodes.
-It is, however, possible to lift that restriction for built-in and external modules by setting the following environment variables:
+For security reasons, the Code node restricts importing modules.
+It's possible to lift that restriction for built-in and external modules by setting the following environment variables:

 NODE_FUNCTION_ALLOW_EXTERNAL: For external modules sourced from n8n/node_modules directory.
-External module support is disabled when env variable is not set.
+External module support is disabled when an environment variable isn't set.

 1 2 3 4 5 6 7 8 9 10 11

-Cron node to know at what time the workflow should be started.
-To set a different
+The default timezone is "America/New_York".
+For instance, the Cron node uses it to know at what time the workflow should start.
+To set a different default timezone, set

 You can find the name of your timezone here.

-the ID of the tunnel (if used) gets saved by default in the subfolder
+the ID of the tunnel (if used) in the subfolder

 .n8n of the user who started n8n.
-It is possible to overwrite the
+It's possible to overwrite the user-folder using an environment variable.

-on port 5678 but is exposed to the web via the reverse proxy on port 443.
+on port 5678 but is exposed to the web using the reverse proxy on port 443.
 In

-/metrics endpoint is disabled by default, but it is possible to enable it using the
+/metrics endpoint is disabled by default, but it's possible to enable it using the

 N8N_METRICS environment variable.